MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

 1. From the Azure Portal, start a PowerShell session in Cloud Shell.

+1. In the Cloud Shell pane, run the following command to set the value of the variable `$resourceGroupName` to the name of the resource group containing the pair of **Windows Server 2019 Datacenter** Azure VMs you provisioned in the first exercise of this lab:

+    ```
+    $resourceGroupName = 'az12001b-cl-RG'
+    ```

 1. In the Cloud Shell pane, run the following command to create the public IP address to be used by the second load balancer:

     ```
-    $resourceGroupName = 'az12001b-cl-RG'

     $location = (Get-AzResourceGroup -Name $resourceGroupName).Location

     $pipName = 'az12001b-cl-lb0-pip'